-G. A vacancy in the office of President shall be filled by the Vice President, in accordance with with Article VI.
+G. A vacancy in the office of President shall be filled by the Vice President, in accordance with Article VI.

-B. The responsibilities of the regions shall be:
+A. The responsibilities of the regions shall be:

-- To meet at least once a year at the annual meeting or as needed.
+To meet at least once a year at the annual meeting or as needed.

-- To elect a Regional Representative to the Executive Board of the Association.
+To elect a Regional Representative to the Executive Board of the Association.

-- To carry out, within their individual jurisdictions, the purposes of the Association as stated in Article II of this Constitution, and to encourage collaboration among labor educators and labor organizations within the region.
+To carry out, within their individual jurisdictions, the purposes of the Association as stated in Article II of this Constitution, and to encourage collaboration among labor educators and labor organizations within the region.

-C. Regions have no authority to make policy for the Association, nor to speak on behalf of the Association except insofar as they enunciate policies already decided upon by the Association as a whole.
+B. Regions have no authority to make policy for the Association, nor to speak on behalf of the Association except insofar as they enunciate policies already decided upon by the Association as a whole.

 - The Academic Standards Committee shall promote worker's education within universities and colleges, assist the exchange of information among academics, and develop criteria for the review of academic programs.

-- The Constitution and Bylaws Committee shall review and make recommendations concerning any amendments and by-laws deemed necessary.
+- The Constitution and Bylaws Committee shall review and make recommendations concerning any amendments and bylaws deemed necessary.

-Meetings of the committees shall normally be open to members of the Association to attend, with a voice but no vote.
+9.2 Meetings of the committees shall normally be open to members of the Association to attend, with a voice but no vote.

-B. The following Caucuses shall be established by the Executive Board.
+9.4 Caucuses: Caucuses shall be established by the Executive Board.
 Membership is open to any member in good standing of the Association.